django-danceschool/django-danceschool/docs/installation.rst

     accessed**

-Adding a "Pay Now" button to the registration page
+Adding a Paypal "Pay Now" button to the registration page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Because this project is designed to be configurable and to accept